Becoming a Candidate

 First, review the Requirements to determine eligibility; these will vary for each position.

-Within 10 days of the candidate making a public statement of intent to file for office, filing for office, receiving or spending the first dollar on the campaign, (whichever event occurs first) the candidate must establish a Candidate Committee.
+Within 10 days of the candidate filing for office, or receiving or spending the first dollar on the campaign, (whichever event occurs first) the candidate must establish a Candidate Committee.
 A Candidate should contact their county's Board of Elections office immediately for information on how to establish their committee to avoid any penalties.
 Committee's are provided with a Campaign Finance Guide before each election cycle explaining how and when to complete reporting forms.

 During a designated filing period, candidates will file a Notice of Candidacy for the office in which they would like to be elected.
 Candidates are not required to appear in person to file a notice of candidacy.
 The form will need to be notarized but can be mailed to the Board of Elections office during the filing period.
 The form must be received by noon on the day that filing ends and cannot be submitted any earlier than noon on the day it begins.